IviFoundation/ReadmeDevTemp/IviFoundation.Driver.README.md

 This package enables migration of previous generations of drivers, and those that implement their features.
 This package and other packages named *IviFoundation.Driver.\** are used by those drivers.
 These components are an extension of the existing IVI 2014 .NET Framework Shared Components to also support .NET 6.
 They are delivered to support making IVI 2014 .NET Framework drivers to also be compatible with .NET 6+.

 These components are maintained by the IVI Foundation.
-For more information regarding these components see [IVI .NET Drivers with CSSC](https://www.ivifoundation.org/downloads/PostGen2025/IviDotNetDriversWithCSSC.pdf) or [github](https://github.com/IviFoundation/IviDrivers/blob/main/Documentation/DriversWithCSSC/Documentation).
+For more information regarding these components see [IVI .NET Drivers with CSSC](https://github.com/IviFoundation/IviDrivers/blob/main/Documentation/IviDotNetDriversWithCSSharedComponents.md).

 ## Using this Package With .NET Framework